rikuf2/basic-csharp/src/content/part1/exercises.md

 }
 ```

-Change it, so that it prints **Passport and a toothbrush!**
+Change it, so that it prints `Passport and a toothbrush!`
-Do not change the line containing Console.WriteLine, only change the content of the variable!
+Do not change the line containing `Console.WriteLine`, only change the content of the variable!

 </Exercise>